 • Terry towels is also missing.

-• I haven't tried octopus tentacles.
+• I haven't tried octopus tentacles

-• There are many small swamps.
+• There are many small ones in this area swamps.

-• This dress is from Kruzhevtsy.
+• This is a dress from Kruzhevtsev.

 • knees - knees - knees;

-• knee - knees;
+• knees - knees;

 • trough - trough;

-• hooves - hooves.
+• kopyts - kopytsev.

 Rake or rake?